Sunday, September 22, 2024

 William Russell and Ralph Collins: interview with Willie Eli Humphrey and Willie James Humphrey, New Orleans, March 15, 1959; Hogan Jazz Archive, Tulane University.

-William Russell: interview with Willie Humphrey, New orleans, July 25, 1969; Williams Research Center, New Orleans
+William Russell: interview with Willie Humphrey, New Orleans, July 25, 1969; Williams Research Center, New Orleans

 Charlie DeVore: "Talking With Willie," Mississippi Rag, June, 1982.